RAN Digital Twin#

 or the terrain

 can interact with the electromagnetic field.
-If this flag is not enabled the electromagnetic field will not be able to interact with the geometry of the selected asset;
+If this flag is not enabled, the electromagnetic field will not be able to interact with the geometry of the selected asset;

-can interact with the electromagnetic field in a diffuse fashion, i.e., whether the surface of such meshes can produce non-specular reflections.
+Enable Diffusion: this option specifies whether the mesh or meshes can interact with the electromagnetic field diffusely, i.e., whether the surface of such meshes can produce non-specular reflections.

 Running simulations#

-Simulation Mode: Duration requires to set
+Simulation Mode: Duration requires setting

 Batches,